-2.2 Where development meets the criteria for the submission of a Travel Plan, a Travel Plan must be submitted as part of the planning application, and accompanied by a transport assessment where appropriate.
+- 2.1 Travel Plans are long-term management strategies for integrating proposals for sustainable travel into the planning process.
+Paragraph 111 of the NPPF states that 'All developments that will generate significant amounts of movement should be required to provide a travel plan...' - 2.2 Where development meets the criteria for the submission of a Travel Plan, a Travel Plan must be submitted as part of the planning application, and accompanied by a transport assessment where appropriate.
 However, merely requiring a Travel Plan to be submitted as part of the planning process without securing its implementation and objectives negate its impact and providing little or no tangible benefits.
-The Travel Plan must therefore be included in any signed S106 agreement for the development.
+The Travel Plan must therefore be included in any signed Section 106 agreement for the development.

-Travel Plan monitoring fee
+Travel Plan Monitoring Fee

 - 2.3 A financial contribution will be required from the developer towards staff costs incurred by the County Council as part of the associated costs of the travel plan monitoring.
 The contribution will relate to elements including: - reviewing the implementation and management of the Travel Plan, - providing advice on its monitoring and future review, - travelling to and attending meetings with the development's travel plan officer, and - reviewing marketing material and reviewing survey results. - 2.4 This contribution is applicable in all cases.
 The fee also covers the costs incurred by the County Council for the use of its travel plan monitoring software.
 Other monitoring toolkits are available.
-The monitoring fee should be included as part of any S106 agreement. - 2.5 The fees payable for Travel Plan monitoring fees are available on the Derbyshire County Council website, and are summarised below:
+The monitoring fee should be included as part of any Section 106 agreement. - 2.5 The fees payable for Travel Plan monitoring fees are available on the Derbyshire County Council website, and are summarised below: